REFINANCING YOUR CAR LOAN?

 Your credit rating has improved (congratulations!) and you qualify for better terms

-You want to skip a payment – Some lenders give you the option to skip a payment between your existing loan and your new loan, which can be a nice boost to your budget
+Skipping a payment – Some lenders give you the option to skip a payment between your existing loan and your new loan, which can be a nice boost to your budget

 You want to pay off your loan faster so you can own your car freely and without prejudice (goodbye car payments!)